Vueling: Co-operation with MTV

-In 2009, Vueling for the second year running co-operated with MTV during the summer season.
+In 2009, Vueling, for the second year running, cooperated with MTV during the summer season.
 Two of Vueling's A320 aircraft (EC-KDG and EC-KDH) were re-painted into MTV liveries with some MTV styling on-board too.
 The designs of both liveries were created by Custo Dalmau and both liveries were removed at the end of 2009.
-In the summer season of 2010, EC-KDG had again been re-painted into an MTV livery, and in 2011 it was re-painted into a livery based on the DJ and producer David Guetta; the livery has since been removed and co-operation with MTV has since ended.
+In the summer season of 2010, EC-KDG had again been re-painted into an MTV livery, and in 2011, it was re-painted into a livery based on French DJ and producer David Guetta; the livery has since been removed and co-operation with MTV has since ended.

 2010 onwards

-In November 2010, Vueling announced a new base at Toulouse Airport in France from April 2011, followed in December 2010 by the announcement of a new base in Amsterdam, also to open during April 2011.
+In November 2010, Vueling announced a new base in Toulouse Airport in France from April 2011, followed in December 2010 by the announcement of a new base in Amsterdam, also to open during April 2011.
 The Toulouse base opened on 23 April 2011, but has since closed.

 In January 2011, further expansion was announced with Vueling adding a further nine aircraft to its fleet, including Airbus A319 aircraft.
 Six Airbus A320s were delivered between April and June 2011, whilst the remaining two A320s were delivered by the end of 2011.

 On 21 March 2012, it was announced by CEO Alex Cruz that Rome would be added as a new base.
 The base launched on 25 March 2012 with one aircraft based there: the airline has since expanded at Rome with numerous new destinations.
 On 5 December 2012, Vueling announced the opening of a new base of operations in Florence: the carrier is to base one aircraft there and serve four new European destinations.
 Ten months later, on 25 October 2013, Vueling launched Florence-Catania, its first domestic route in Italy.

 Since November 2013, the airline has continued to expand from its hub at Barcelona.
 On 6 November 2013, Vueling announced a new base with one aircraft in Brussels, with seven new destinations from May 2014, in addition to the four previous routes from Brussels.
 Also in November 2013, Vueling announced an expansion of its base at Rome-Fiumicino.
 From mid-2014, 8 aircraft would be based there, operating more than 30 routes.
 This expansion meant Rome-Fiumicino would become Vueling's secondary hub, after Barcelona.
+In 2014, Vueling opened routes to Warsaw and Cracow in Poland, both of which were canceled in 2020.

 During the first weekend of July 2016, Vueling had many delays and cancellations, which resulted in an investigation by the Spanish authorities.
 During the same month, Vueling cancelled all its flights to Sheremetyevo International Airport, Vilnius Airport and Rabat–Salé Airport.
 Clients were able to get a refund or fly to the nearest airport where Vueling flew.
 In October 2016, Vueling shut down their bases in Brussels, Catania and Palermo as part of restructuring measures.